humdrum-tools/humdrum-documentation/guide/ch27/index.md

 is predominantly negative or positive would simply focus on the most emotionally charged words.

-The plus and minus signs can be eliminated using a simple **humsed** substitution prior to numerical sorting:
+The plus and minus signs can be eliminated using a simple <span class="tool">humsed</span>
+substitution prior to numerical sorting:

 ```bash